Nomagno/Halfive/docs/specs/HWNET_SPEC.md

 Where (identification) is the desired player number(s) to control, however the client node may not request more than 4. where (ext) is the extension the client wants to use.
 The client should be prepared to roll back to basic 'HalfWrld' if the server does not reply in the expected format of the extension.

-Where (thru1) is the value of the first thruster axis Where (thru2) is the value of the second thruster axis Where (steer) is the value of the steering axis
+Where (thru1) is the value of the left thruster axis, (unsigned, 8-bit) Where (thru2) is the value of the right thruster axis (unsigned, 8-bit) Where (buttons) is a bitmask holding the state of eight buttons (unsigned, 8-bit)

 Where (mode) is one of the letters described below